it3xl/WPF-app-Single-Instance-in-one-line-of-code/README.md

 P.S.: Consider passing of a string-name to EventWaitHandle.OpenExisting(...) as something vulnerable.<br/>

+JFYI: This approach was created many years ago and updated for VS 2019.
 Now it's your turn to make improvements for this approach :)